vembririyan/goveem/README.md

 # Goveem

-Goveem dikembangkan dengan kode sumber Golang dan Echo Framework Goveem bekerja dengan membantu dan menyederhanakan pekerjaan anda dalam membangun aplikasi
+Goveem was developed with Golang source code and the Echo Framework.
+Goveem works by helping and simplifying your work in building applications

 #Query Data
 *goveem.GetData(<query>)* : returned response,status